Voting in Louisiana

 Primary Elections In Louisiana

-Louisiana has closed presidential primaries and open congressional primaries.
+Louisiana has closed presidential primaries and all other primaries are open.
 Voters registered with a particular party may only vote in that party's presidential primary.
-Any registered voter can participate in primary congressional elections, regardless of political party.
+Any registered voter can participate in primary elections other than presidential primaries, regardless of political party.
 17-year-olds cannot vote in any primary election even if they will be 18 by the corresponding general election.

 Voter ID In Louisiana